ElysiaSilly/Project-Edens-Garden/README.md

 # Setup

-Run the "setup.bat" file in the root directy, it'll handle setting up the instance.
-Feel free to move the instance to your launcher of choice.
+Run the "setup.bat" file found in the root directory, it'll handle setting up the instance.
+Feel free to move the instance to your launcher of choice after its finished.